THOMASELOVE/432-classes-2024/class06/README.md

 - To print the HTML slides **to pdf**, [follow these instructions](https://quarto.org/docs/presentations/revealjs/presenting.html#print-to-pdf) using Google Chrome as your browser.

 ## More to come.

+## And, finally...

+Tickets to [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, are going very quickly.
+The show opens tomorrow night.
+If you'd like to go, please visit <https://www.hudsonplayers.com/>.
+The show runs February 2-3, 9-11, 16-18, 23-24 on Friday and Saturday evenings with two Sunday matinees (onr of which is already sold out.)